ctx-core/dev/rpc/README.md

 Multiple rpc calls may be invoked & run in parallel or in sequence using a simple functional interface.

+### Representing a RESTful api as rpc (RESTful prototypes & Refactoring)

+With a naming convention, you can depict a RESTful request using a simple function.

+`get__quovo__account__portfolios` simulates GET https://api.quovo.com/v2/accounts/:account_id/portfolios on the server.

+Refactoring these methods provides a lightweight way to discover the appropriate RESTful endpoints.

 ## Server

 A rpc is run on the server using `run__rpc` in [`ctx-core/rpc/lib`](./lib.js).